The Everlasting Secret Family

 The Everlasting Secret Family is a 1988 Australian film directed by Michael Thornhill about a secret society of gay men.
-It was based on Frank Moorhouse's so-named collection of four short stories published in 1980.
+It is based on Frank Moorhouse's so-named collection of four short stories published in 1980.

 The movie was financed by Antony I. Ginnane's IFM company.

 IFM pre-sold the movie to Hemdale Film Corporation for $1.5 million but Hemdale was later unable to meet its pre-sale obligations.

 Plot

 A fictional group of middle-aged homosexual men, including a senator, exercise quasi-masonic influence and power over teenage schoolboys from the fictional Saint Michael's Private School for Boys.
 The film follows one of these boys (called only 'Youth'), as he rises through the ranks of the secret society.